espocrm/documentation/development/duplicate-check.md

 You can customize (or enable if it's not by default) a duplicate checking for a specific entity type in the service class.

-Bellow example for Lead entity type.
+Bellow, there is an example for Lead entity type.

 Create a file `custom/Espo/Custom/Services/Lead.php`: